-Most of our initial meetings take place by videoconference using Zoom.
-You will be provided with a link to join the meeting from your preferred device and location.
+Initial Consultations take place by videoconference or by phone.
+You will receive an e-mail with a link to join the meeting from your preferred device and location.

 2. Complete the Intake Form